Are you looking for the best content marketing examples?

 Other Content Marketing Examples

 They kicked off their Share a Coke campaign in Australia by putting the 150 most common names on bottles.
 Then they encouraged people to share a Coke with people with those names.

-That campaign went viral, resulting in sales of 250 million bottles and cans across the summer, or equivalent to just over 10 for every person in Australia.
+That user generated content campaign went viral, resulting in sales of 250 million bottles and cans across the summer, or equivalent to just over 10 for every person in Australia.

-21. Grant Thornton
+25) Grant Thornton

 Data analytics is another area that could be seen as dry, but when Grant Thornton ran their Access Granted campaign, it was anything but.

 The company took people behind the scenes at the Tony Awards, showing exclusive content on YouTube and Twitter.
 That resulted in 3.7 million Twitter impressions, increased Facebook reach, and beating their goals for YouTube goals by 115%.